-Auditor's independence declaration to the members of MercyCare Limited lrnst & Young Ernst & Young
+Auditor's independence declaration to the members of MercyCare Limited

-In relation to our audit of the financial report of MercyCare Limited for the financial year ended 30 June 2022, and in accordance with the requirements of Subdivision 60-C of the Australian Charities and Not-for-profits Commission Act 2012, to the best of my knowledge and belief, there have been:
+In relation to our audit of the financial report of MercyCare Limited for the financial year ended 30 June 2023, and in accordance with the requirements of Subdivision 60-C of the Australian Charities and Not-for-profits Commission Act 2012, to the best of my knowledge and belief, there have been:

-- No contraventions of the auditor independence requirements of any applicable code of a. professional conduct; and - No non-audit services provided that contravene any applicable code of professional conduct. b.
+- a.
+No contraventions of the auditor independence requirements of any applicable code of professional conduct; and - b.
+No non-audit services provided that contravene any applicable code of professional conduct.